-PF-07853578 is primarily metabolized by CCI [REDACTED].
-Therefore, as outlined in [Section 5.2](#) and [Section 6.9](#), use of prescription or nonprescription drugs and dietary and herbal supplements that are moderate or strong CCI [REDACTED] inducers or inhibitors are prohibited within 14 days plus 5 half-lives prior to the first dose of study intervention.
+CCI [REDACTED].
+Therefore, as outlined in [Section 5.2](#) and [Section 6.9](#), use of prescription or nonprescription drugs and dietary and herbal supplements that are CCI [REDACTED] are prohibited within 14 days plus 5 half-lives prior to the first dose of study intervention.

-A non-exhaustive list of excluded moderate or strong CCI [REDACTED] inducers or inhibitors is below.
+A non-exhaustive list of CCI [REDACTED] is below.
 Because this is not an all-inclusive list, site staff should consult with the sponsor or designee with any questions regarding potential DDI.
 The Pfizer study team is to be notified of any prohibited medications taken during the study.